 Dato' Mohd.
-Sallehuddin bin Othman Ms. Pearl Chan Siew Cheng Dato' Muthanna bin Abdullah Mr. Iichiro Sadamoto Mr. Lim Tiang Siew Ms. Gan Bee Lan (Appointed on 15 August 2020) Ms. Loh Guat Lan Mr. Alan John Wilson
+Sallehuddin bin Othman Ms. Pearl Chan Siew Cheng Dato' Muthanna bin Abdullah Mr. Iichiro Sadamoto Mr. Lim Tiang Siew Ms. Gan Bee Lan Ms. Loh Guat Lan Mr. Alan John Wilson

 Directors' interests in shares

 The interests and deemed interests in the shares of the Company and of its related corporations of those who were Directors at financial year end (including the interests of the spouses or children of the Directors who themselves are not Directors of the Company) as recorded in the Register of Directors' Shareholdings are as follows: